We just finished up our Five Little Monkeys week in speech therapy with my preschoolers.

 Review and Story Re-telling

-I love being able to review and ask the children to “re-tell” what we did the last session (or at the beginning of our long session.)
+I love being able to review and ask the children to “re-tell” what we did in the last session (or at the beginning of our long session.)
 Bonus: You get to read the story again.
-Repeated storybook readings are fabulous for reinforcing vocabulary, setting up children for success in answering questions and giving them plenty of opportunities for story re-tell.
+Repeated storybook readings are fabulous for reinforcing vocabulary, setting up children for success in answering questions, and giving them plenty of opportunities for story re-tell.